-TIP: Creating a detailed list of all items needing your landlord's attention can save you the hassle of playing the request game repeatedly.
-Accompanying this list with photos is like bringing dessert to a potluck; it adds that extra touch that makes your case both sweeter and stronger.
+Creating a detailed list of all items needing your landlord's attention can save you the hassle of playing the request game repeatedly.
+As the saying goes, 'a picture is worth a thousand words'; accompanying this list with photos is like bringing dessert to a potluck - it adds that extra touch that makes your case both sweeter and stronger.
 And keep in mind, the squeaky wheel gets the grease, so don't hesitate to give your landlord a friendly nudge or two when following up on your concerns!

 - 4. TIP: Open communication and respect are essential for a positive relationship with your landlord.
 When you require assistance, such as a repair or a rental receipt, please make your requests politely and with sufficient notice for your landlord to attend to them.
-This demonstrates consideration for their schedule, fostering a cooperative environment that benefits both parties in the long run. - 5.
-TIP: Avoid pestering your landlord with minor issues like light bulb changes or small touch-ups.
+This demonstrates consideration for their schedule, fostering a cooperative environment that benefits both parties in the long run. - Indlord with minor issues like light bulb changes or small touch-ups.
 Learning to be handy is as delightful as candy!
 Not only does this save your landlord's time for bigger problems, but it also encourages a more amicable partnership.